Payout & Taxes 🧾

 CVR, VAT & DVFA

-You can’t deliver with Wolt as a CVR-registered company, and you can no longer receive earnings with your CVR number and VAT-registered business.
-Instead, you will receive earnings as a private person, and all your earnings will be reported to the Danish Tax Authority (SKAT), under your registered CPR-number.
+You can’t deliver with Wolt as a CVR-registered company, and you can’t receive earnings with your CVR number and VAT-registered business.
+You will receive earnings as a private person, and all your earnings will be reported to the Danish Tax Authority (SKAT), under your registered CPR number.

 FAQ